Skip to main content

 Or, as we mentioned just earlier, SiOO:X is a great factory treatment for getting those grey hues straight away.

-3. Join the dark side with black painted (or charred) cladding
+3. Join the dark side with coated (or charred look) cladding

 To continue the monochromatic theme, architects have a growing fascination for the magical, mysterious, atmospheric vibes offered by black.